cedar-policy/rfcs/text/0027-record-as-map.md

 ### Non-dynamic attributes

-We considered adding a `map` type, but not generalizing the syntax for `has` and for attribute projection, i.e., still requiring them to be string literals or identifiers.
-But doing so does not add any expressive power, as it means that you can use records and enumerate all of the possible keys as optional attributes.
+We considered adding a `map` type, but not generalizing the syntax for `has` and for attribute projection to allow member expressions; i.e., we would still require them to be string literals or identifiers.
+Doing so does not add any expressive power, as it means that you can use records and enumerate all of the possible keys as optional attributes.
+However, it might still be useful for applications that are creating policies on the fly as part of the business logic, in which case updating the schema may be impractical.

 ### Combined records/maps